DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation studies to validate our contributions.
-All experiments are conducted on the \textbf{\textit{FoggyCityscapes}} validation set.
-For more ablation experiments and analysis regarding our method, please refer to the supplementary materials.
+All experiments are conducted on the \textbf{\textit{FoggyCityscapes}} validation set with the DA-Faster as base detector.

-\textbf{Effectiveness of each component}.
-We first investigate the impact of DUA and DCE on the final results.
-As shown in Table~\ref{table:dua_LCR}, both DUA and DCE can improve the performance of the baseline under different backbone configurations.
-Finally, with all these components, we increase the mAP of the baseline by 4.65\%, 5.07\% and 4.64\% respectively, when using Resnet50, Resnet101 and VGG16 as backbones.
-This demonstrates the effectiveness and necessity of DUA and DCE.
+\textbf{Effectiveness of individual component}.
+We first investigate the impact of DSD and DCE on detection performance.
+As shown in Table~\ref{table:dua_LCR}, both DSD and DCE can improve the performance of the baseline under different backbone configurations.
+Finally, with all these components, we observe a respective enhancement in mAP of the baseline by 4.65\%, 5.07\%, and 4.64\% when employing ResNet50, ResNet101, and VGG16 as backbones.
+This demonstrates the effectiveness and necessity of DSD and DCE.

+\textbf{The enhanced generalization of the DSD}.
+In addition, to verify the improvement in detector's generalization brought by DSD, we evaluate the performance of the three methods on the source and target domain.
+As shown in Table~\ref{table:bias}, compared with the \textit{Source Only}, \textit{Baseline} and \textit{Baseline+DSD} improve the $AP_t$ by large margins, which demonstrates the positive impact of feature alignment.
+Furthermore, in comparison to \textit{Source Only}, \textit{Baseline} demonstrates a substantial enhancement exclusively in $AP_t$, whereas \textit{Baseline+DSD} exhibits significant improvements in both $AP_s$ and $AP_t$.
+This may be because our DSD framework distills more domain-agnostic knowledge to the detector, improving the generalization of detector on both source and target.

+\textbf{Source or Target.} In the DSD framework, distillation loss is utilized to guide the detector to learn domain-agnostic knowledge.
+We conduct an ablation study on choices of distillation data.
+Since the annotations of target data are not available, as shown in Table~\ref{table:distillation}, we adopt three filtering strategies based on objectness, classification scores and objectness\&classification to select high-quality samples from RPN for distillation, respectively.
+The results indicate that when target data is involved in the distillation process, the model's performance decreases.
+This suggests that regardless of how we filter target samples, the selected samples inevitably contain a significant amount of noise, leading to a performance drop.
+In the end, we choose to distill only source samples in the DSD framework as the final solution, achieving the highest performance.